micro/micro/README.md

 ### Framework

 Micro comes with a built in Go framework for service based development.
-The framework lets you write your services without having to piece together endless lines of boilerplate code.
+The framework lets you write services without having to piece together endless lines of boilerplate code.
 Configured and initialised by default, just import it and get started.

 ### Command Line